 Please reach out to me via email if you have any questions about my studio.

-Kim has studied Ballet, Pointe, Tap, Jazz, Contemporary/Lyrical, Hip Hop, Muusical Theatre, Ballroom and Modern since she was 9 years old.
-She has studio training at a competitive level and protege training at Pacific Northwest Ballet.
+Kim has studied Ballet, Pointe, Tap, Jazz, Contemporary/Lyrical, Hip Hop, Musical Theatre, Ballroom and Modern Dance since she was 9 years old.
+She has studio training at a competitive level and protégé training at Pacific Northwest Ballet.
 Kim also trained in Seattle at the University of Washington and has performed off Broadway at Seattle's Paramount Theatre.

+Recently, Kim served as the Director/Head Coach for several Division 1 universities coaching both their dance and cheer teams (University of Arkansas, Texas A&M and Oral Roberts University).
 Kim opened her own recreational/competitive dance studio (Gotta Dance) in Winona, MN in 2004.
 She owned, directed, instructed and choreographed Gotta Dance students for over a decade before turning the studio over to a new owner and making a transition.
 In 2015 she started Paradigm Dance Project with her sister, Tiffany Clair.
-Paradigm is now under the ownership/direction of Tiffany Clair,
+Paradigm is now under the ownership/direction of Tiffany.

 Kim is thrilled to be returning to the Midwest and will be back in the studio along side her sister offering instruction and choreography to competitive dancers and local high school and collegiate dance team members, as they work to enhance their dance team competitive skills.

 Alice Chase is a Rochester native who has been dancing and celebrating her love of the arts since the ripe young age of two.
 She primarily trained at Allegro School of Dance & Music, honing her skills in choreography and every genre from ballet to hip-hop through her senior year of high school.
 During her high school career she not only trained classically, but found a love for the competition and the commercial world of dance.